-Early one morning before the man woke, the butterfly studied the contents of the table and had an idea.
+Early one morning before the keeper woke, the butterfly studied the contents of the table and had an idea.
 If the timepiece leaning against the bars rolled to the other objects, a chain reaction might unlatch the enclosure door.
 The simple machine worked and the door swung open.
 The rising sun illuminated its outstretched wings like a ship in full sail.
 The unfettered butterfly alighted on the window sill to wonder at the landscape and shape its course for the future.
-With one last backward glance at its keeper sleeping in his bed, the ivory butterfly knew the old man would be sad when he discovered his friend had gone.
+With one last backward glance at its watcher sleeping in his bed, the ivory butterfly knew the old collector would be sad when he discovered his friend had gone.
 After a pause the butterfly fluttered back to its cage and closed the door.

 Home Back Next